eliminmax/eambfc/README.md

 ## Supported platforms

-Portability to other *target* platforms is outside of the scope of this project, but it should be possible to compile and run `eambfc` itself on any POSIX\* system with a C99 compiler.
+It should be possible to compile and run `eambfc` itself on any POSIX\* system with a C99 compiler.
 If that is not the case, it's a bug.

+When building `eambfc`, the backend targeting x86_64 systems is always included.
+A backend for arm64 systems is also included, but the test suite defaults to only testing the x86_64 backend.

 \* *Specifically POSIX.1-2008.
-Compilation requires the optional C-Language Development Utilities, or at least something similar enough.*

-It probably works on systems that comply with any version of the POSIX standard from POSIX.1-2001 on, and with any newer version of ISO standard C, but if it does not, it's not a bug.
+Compilation requires the optional C-Language Development Utilities, or at least something similar enough.
+It probably works on systems that comply with any version of the POSIX standard from POSIX.1-2001 on, and with any newer version of ISO standard C, but if it does not, it's not considered a bug.*

 ## Building and Installing